Van-Vu/car/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 - FC3=500 → 200
 ![alt text][image14]
 - **Test Accuracy** = 0.951
 - **Comment:** increase learningrate a little bit, test accuracy is 95.1 on par with 0.001 but validation accuracy is worse.
-However the validation accuracy seems to plateau near the end.
-Lets introduce dropout
+However the validation accuracy seems to plateau around 35th set. **Lets introduce dropout**

 ##### Iterative training 12
 - EPOCHS = 50